KTJM

 KTJM (98.5 MHz) is a commercial FM radio station licensed to Port Arthur, Texas.
-It is owned by Estrella Media and airs a Regional Mexican radio format.
+It is owned by MediaCo and airs a Regional Mexican radio format.
 The studios and offices are located at 3000 Bering Drive in Southwest Houston.
 Programming is simulcast with sister station 101.7 KNTE Bay City, Texas.

 KTJM has an effective radiated power (ERP) of 100,000 watts, the highest permitted for non-grandfathered FM stations in the U.S. The transmitter is on Cleveland Street in Devers, Texas.
 The tower gives KTJM a height above average terrain (HAAT) of 596 m.
 With the tall tower located roughly halfway between Houston and Beaumont, KTJM is able to cover both radio markets.

 History

 The station signed on in 1963 as KPAC-FM, owned by Port Arthur College, simulcasting sister station 1250 AM KPAC.
 It operated with a 960-watt signal on a 500-foot tower it shared with 1250 AM.
 Afterwards, KPAC-FM became an automated Beautiful Music station, playing instrumental cover versions of popular songs, as well as Broadway and Hollywood show tunes.

-The station changed its call sign to KHYS in 1978, flipping to an album rock format after the AM and FM pair were bought by San Antonio based-Clear Channel Communications.
-In the mid 1980s, the format changed again, this time to Urban Adult Contemporary as "Y98.5, The Best Variety Of Hits and Dusties."
+The station changed its call sign to KHYS in early 1978, flipping to an album rock format after the AM and FM pair were bought by San Antonio based-Clear Channel Communications.
+Near the end of the year, the format changed again, this time to disco as "Kiss 98.5."
+With disco's popularity waning in the late 70s, KHYS evolved to urban contemporary and found success in the Golden Triangle.

-In 1988, a 2,000-foot tower was built near Devers for the station.
-The format changed to Urban Contemporary, using the moniker "Kiss 98.5."
-That put KHYS in head-to-head competition with KMJQ, "Majic 102".
+In 1988, a 2,000-foot tower was built near Devers for the station to compete in the Houston market, which put KHYS in head-to-head competition with KMJQ, "Majic 102".

-KYOK 1590 AM flipped from Gospel to Rap as "Yo 1590 Raps!" in February 1991, leading KHYS to change back to "Y98.5", with the slogan "Y98.5 Is Back, playing the best variety of Hits and Dusties."
+KYOK 1590 AM flipped from Gospel to Rap as "Yo 1590 Raps!" in February 1991, leading KHYS to change to "Y98.5", with the slogan "Y98.5, the best variety of Hits and Dusties."

 In 1993, 103.3 KJOJ-FM and 1590 KYOK began simulcasting "Y98.5".
 KJOJ-FM continued to simulcast with 98.5 until December 2020.
-The station would play Smooth Jazz on Sundays.

-The station started playing Smooth Jazz on Sundays.
-It proved so popular that on March 8, 1995, the simulcast flipped full time to Smooth Jazz, known as "Smooth FM 98.5 and 103.3".
+On March 8, 1995, the simulcast flipped full time to Smooth Jazz, known as "Smooth FM 98.5 and 103.3".

 On February 24, 1997, after stunting with continuous play of the song Kiss by Prince, the station's format changed to Rhythmic Contemporary as "Kiss 98-5, Kiss Again 103-3".
 The stations targeted the Hispanic youth market by playing heavy doses of Latin Freestyle and House music, mimicking the style of WPOW Power 96 in Miami.
 In June 1998, the "Kiss 98-5, Kiss Again 103-3" format was tweaked again to rival 104.1 KRBE, by playing Rock and Pop based Top 40.